Roasted tomato sauce pasta

 Today’s recipe is super quick and easy, yet deliciously indulgent.
 It’s super cosy yet reminiscent of late summer sunshine and packed with umami.
 Yes, that’s right, even though mushrooms, seaweed and garlic all steal the limelight when it comes to umami (depth of flavour also known as fifth taste), tomatoes are actually jam packed with it.
 Ripe tomatoes contain a lot of glutamic acid which is the compound colloquially referred to as umami and slow-roasting them in the oven with tons of garlic and herbs enhances it even more.

 What I love about this recipe is the ease with which it comes together – no need to stand over the stove and stir the sauce for hours – and how much flavour it delivers!
 It is especially delicious the day after it’s been made.
-I like to pair it up with some capers or olives and little clumps of almond ricotta, which I make (recipe coming soon) but they are totally optional extras.
+I like to pair it up with some capers or olives and little clumps of almond ricotta, but they are totally optional extras.
 It’s pretty special on its own too.
 I don’t get to eat tomato based dishes too often these days as they give Duncan really bad gastric reflux so this is my little treat to myself when Duncan is off kayaking and I cannot get enough of this pasta.
 I hope you’ll give it a go and enjoy it just as much.

 - 1 kg / 34 oz small tomatoes*

 - 45 ml / 3 tbsp olive oil